 M.A.H.C.M.
 2013 Cohort Schedule

-A full list of the required courses and dates for those in the M.A.H.C.M. cohort beginning in Summer of 2013.
+A full list of the required courses and dates for those in the M.A.H.C.M. cohort.

 The Master of Arts in Health Care Mission program is a cohort model program.
 That is, adult learners enroll together and proceed through the entire program as a community, both online and during Intensive weekend sessions in St. Louis.